-Actions/requestions for further information:
+Actions/requests for further information:

 - i.
 Senior Programme Manager to ensure complaints literature is replenished in all settings across Surrey. - ii.
 Senior Programme Manager to provide the Select Committee with an example of an E-Brief. - iii.
 Senior Programme Manager to provide the Select Committee with an example of a summary of complaints provided to the leadership team. - iv.
-Senior Programme Manager to ensure that future Adult Social Care Complaints reports to the Select Committee include: - Detailed summaries of complaints where learning was identified and implemented (as referenced in Paragraph - 29), - Key messages relating to complaints received by providers and how they are being addressed (as referenced in Paragraph 31), - c.
+Senior Programme Manager to ensure that future Adult Social Care Complaints reports to the Select Committee include: - a.
+Detailed summaries of complaints where learning was identified and implemented (as referenced in Paragraph service and the specific areas to which these complaints are related.

+- Key messages relating to complaints received by providers and how they are being addressed (as referenced in Paragraph 31), - c.
 Breakdown of complaints received from residents from all demographics across Surrey, - d.
-A breakdown of complaints received regarding the Learning Disabilities, Autism and Transition service and the specific areas to which these complaints are related.
+A breakdown of complaints received regarding the Learning Disabilities, Autism and Transition